-- 1b.
+1b.
 The implementing acts referred to in paragraph 1a shall be adopted in accordance with the examination procedure referred to in Article 45(3).
-On duly justified imperative grounds of urgency, the Commission shall adopt immediately applicable implementing acts in accordance with the procedure referred to in Article 45(4). - When preparing the draft implementing act referred to in this paragraph, the the technical assessment, which served as the basis for the authorisation in paragraph
+On duly justified imperative grounds of urgency relating to the need to preserve the health and safety of persons, the Commission shall adopt immediately applicable implementing acts in accordance with the procedure referred to in Article 45(4).

+When preparing the draft implementing act referred to in this paragraph, the Commission shall consult the national market surveillance authorities with respect to the technical assessment, which served as the basis for the authorisation in paragraph 1.